 - 1. Socket must be of the ringless type. - 2.
 Socket must be heavy duty with studs and replaceable lugs or crimped on connectors. - 3.
 Socket must include a lever bypass that releases the jaws when in the bypass position. - 4.
-All 400-amp sockets must include an anti-inversion kit installed by the contractor or manufacturer to prevent installation of a 200-amp meter and inversion of a class 320 meter.
+All 400-ampere sockets must include an anti-inversion kit installed by the contractor or manufacturer to prevent installation of a 200-ampere meter and inversion of a class 320 meter.

-All single-phase residential services exceeding 200 amps will use class 320 meters instead of an instrument transformer metering installation.
+All single-phase residential services exceeding 200 amperes will use class 320 meters instead of an instrument transformer metering installation.
 Commercial installations over 200 amperes will be evaluated to determine if the class 320 meter will be adequate.
 All three-phase services exceeding 200 amperes will be metered with instrument transformers.

-Figure 3-14 (a) 400 Ampere Single Phase Underground Service with Main Breaker
+Figure 3-14 (a)

+400 Ampere Single Phase Underground Service with Main Breaker Note: When two ground rods are applicable